nodejs/node/doc/api/policy.md

 and hash fragment. `./a.js?b` will not be used when attempting to load `./a.js` and vice versa.

-In order to generate integrity strings, a script such as `printf "sha384-$(cat checked.js | openssl dgst -sha384 -binary | base64)"` can be used.
+To generate integrity strings, a script such as `printf "sha384-$(cat checked.js | openssl dgst -sha384 -binary | base64)"`
+can be used.

-Integrity can be specified as the boolean value `true` in order to accept any body for the resource which can be useful for local development.
+Integrity can be specified as the boolean value `true` to accept any body for the resource which can be useful for local development.
 It is not recommended in production since it would allow unexpected alteration of resources to be considered valid.